Exploring Freeze-out and Freeze-in Dark Matter via Effective Froggatt-Nielsen Theory: Light neutrino mass generation

 In order to keep the DM mass in the $\mathcal{O}(100)\,$GeV range, as demonstrated in Fig.~\ref{fig:IR-Freeze-in} for the IR freeze-in, we find $q_{N_1} = -5$ as a solution to Eq.~\eqref{eq:mDM_qN1}.
 Therefore, the FN charge assignment

 will reproduce both the lepton Yukawa structures (shown in Eq.~\eqref{eq:nFN}) and the phenomenology required for the IR freeze-in mechanism of DM genesis.

 Regarding UV freeze-in with a much higher reheating temperature, for example, the purple curve in Fig.~\ref{fig:UV-Freeze-in} which corresponds to $\TR = 10^9\,$GeV, the DM mass required to achieve freeze-in is much smaller.
-In this case, setting $q_{N_1} = -6$ will provide the extra suppression on $\mdm$, which is crucial for a viable solution of UV freeze-in with high $\TR$.
+In this case, setting $q_{N_1} = -6$ will provide the extra suppression on $\mdm$, which is crucial for a viable solution within the FN framework.